|

 Release Notes

-installing the new version.
-Also, provided the installation is on the
+3.4."
+Also, for version 3, provided the installation is on the

 same computer as the prior version 3 installation, no new activation code should